 - Attach the face frame with pocket screws.

 Use this exploded diagram to see how the cabinet is constructed.
 See Additional Information below for the Materials List and the Cutting List.

-Photo 8: Install the cabinet
+Install the Cabinet

-Level the cabinet and mount it by driving screws into the shelf support holes.
+- Level the cabinet and mount it by driving screws into the shelf support holes.